-3.1 This section of the APNP considers Alvechurch Parish, the fact that the Parish, except for the built-up area of the Alvechurch village itself, is washed over by Green Belt, and that future development with the NP area will mean land being taken out of Green Belt via the Bromsgrove District Local Plan Review.
-It is noted that the APNP acknowledges that it cannot change the Green Belt boundary in the Parish, but that rather can be used as a vehicle for influencing any Green Belt changes that may be required.
+3.1 This section of the APNP provides an overview of Alvechurch Parish.
+It notes that with the exception of the built-up area of Alvechurch village, the Parish is washed over by Green Belt, and that future development within the NP area will mean land being taken out of Green Belt via the Bromsgrove District Local Plan Review.
+It is acknowledged that the APNP cannot change the Green Belt boundary in the Parish, but that it can be used as a vehicle for influencing any Green Belt changes that may be required.
 The APNP also recognises that if Alvechurch village is to have more sustainable and affordable housing after 2023 for its young people and for elderly people to downsize to, then land around the edge of the village will need to be released, and this pragmatic approach to neighbourhood planning is welcomed by Gallagher Estates.